BatChest/School/161/Debugging.md

 	- Environments without robust debugging tools or where such tools are hard to use can hinder the debugging process.
 - **Poor Documentation**:
 	- Inadequate documentation makes it challenging to understand the intended behavior of the code, complicating the debugging process.
+- Failure is non-deterministic, difficult to reproduce
+- Can’t print or use debugger
+- Can’t change timing of program (or defect/failure depends on timing)